danol0/sudoku-py/README.md

 - Detection of unsolvable puzzles or those with multiple solutions
 - Robust and helpful error messages
 - Ability to save solutions to file
-- Easy to use as a package or from the command line
 - Detailed HTML documentation

 ## Docker